PS2Sanctuary/Sanctuary.SoeProtocol/docs/README.md

 ### Ending a Session

 At any point, either party may send a `Disconnect` packet to terminate the session.
-It is assumed (by the author) that if the `ConnectionRefused` or `ConnectingToSelf` reasons are provided, the client *should not* attempt to reconnect.
-If the `NewConnectionAttempt` reason is provided the client *should* attempt to reconnect.
-In other cases, the client should decide how to proceed.
+If the `ConnectionRefused` or `ConnectingToSelf` reasons are provided, the client *should not* attempt to reconnect.
+In other cases, the client may decide how to proceed.

 ### Fatal Errors